ForrestPi/pytorch3d-me/README.md

 where each `_dir` path shows to a list of image files of the same dimensions.

-To use our BlinnPhong shader with spatially varying reflectance, pass the `MultiTexturedSoftPhongShader` shader in the `MeshRenderer` constructor, with the optional `highlight='blinn_phong'` argument for Blinn Phong shading, and `normal_space='tangent'` for tangent-space specular normals, instead of object space:
+To use our Blinn-Phong shader with spatially varying reflectance, pass the `MultiTexturedSoftPhongShader` shader in the `MeshRenderer` constructor, with the optional `highlight='blinn_phong'` argument for Blinn Phong shading, and `normal_space='tangent'` for tangent-space specular normals, instead of object space: